willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Here, $\eta$ represents parameters $\Gamma$, $\psi$, or $\phi$ depending on the demographic component, and $\sigma$ the variance among all plots.

-**Competition** - We assumed that competition for light is the primary competitive factor driving forest dynamics [@Pacala1996a].
+We assumed that competition for light is the primary competitive factor driving forest dynamics [@Pacala1996a].
 We therefore considered that each individual was affected only by larger neighbors.
 We quantified competition for light for a focal individual in a given plot by summing the basal area of all individuals larger than the focal one, herein BAL.
 We further split BAL into the total density of conspecific and heterospecific individuals.